hiddentao/zhongwen/README.md

 # ZhongWen web app #

 This is the source code to the [http://zhongwen.co.uk] web app.
-It is for practising Mandaring writing and translation and is based on the syllabus from the [Meridian Chinese school](http://www.meridiandao.co.uk/).
+It is for practising Mandaring writing and translation and is based on the syllabus from the [MECS study program](http://www.meridiandao.co.uk/).

 This app is built using: